 Most 24-month-olds need around 11 to 12 hours of nighttime sleep, plus a nap of about 1.5 to 3 hours, for a total of about 13 to 14 hours of sleep per day.

 Every kid is different, but your child's schedule may look something like this:

 Tired because your 2-year-old is waking up at night?
-Regression can happen when a formerly good sleeper suddenly begins waking more, throwing her parents for a loop.
-A bout of teething or illness could be the cause, or maybe a trip or holiday where her sleep routine changed.
-To get back to the usual snoozing routine, it's important to know the root of the problem, so you can help your child get through it.
-Stick with the usual bedtime routine and set limits that will help your child get back on track.
+Regression can happen when a formerly good sleeper suddenly begins waking more, throwing you for a loop.
+A bout of teething or illness could be the cause, or maybe a trip or holiday where your child’s sleep routine changed.
+To get back to the usual snoozing routine, it's important to know the root of the problem, so you can help your little one get through it.
+Stick with the usual bedtime routine and set limits that will help your 24-month-old get back on track.

-There's one big change to your child's menu this month: Now that she's two years old, you should switch her from whole milk to 1 percent or skim milk.
+There's one big change to your child's menu this month: Now that they’re 2 years old, talk to your pediatrician about switching them from whole milk to 1 percent or skim milk.
 Try to offer low-fat dairy products, such as yogurt and cheese, as well.
-Doctors recommend kids ages one to three get 700 mg of calcium and 600 IU of vitamin D per day, so drinking 16 oz of milk is a great source for your 24-month-old.
+Doctors recommend kids ages 1 to 3 get 700 mg of calcium and 600 IU of vitamin D per day, so drinking 16 oz of milk is a great source for your 24-month-old.

 Two-year-olds should continue to eat three meals per day, plus two snacks.
-Offer her a variety of foods in all food groups—vegetables, fruits, grains, protein and dairy—daily.
+Offer them a variety of foods in all food groups—vegetables, fruits, grains, protein and dairy—daily.

 Variety is still key.
 Most toddlers should eat about ¾ to 1 cup of fruits and veggies, ¼ cup grains and three tablespoons of protein per day.